finsberg/henrikfinsberg.com/content/cv/_index.md

 - 2017-present: Research Engineer, [Simula Research Laboratory](https://www.simula.no)

-> Development of high performace copmuitational software tools and mathematical models for the study of Human Induced Pluripotent Stem Cells (hiPSC)
+> Development of high performance computational software tools and mathematical models for the study of Human Induced Pluripotent Stem Cells (hiPSC)